We Help Fix False & Fraudulent Tax Returns

 Omitted income results in less income tax.
 The desire of paying less income tax no doubt leads to underreported income.
 But there are non-tax reasons that also leads to underreported income.
-Examples include those who do not want the government to learn of profits from illegal ventures or criminal acts, spouses who are contemplating divorce and intending to minimize alimony and child support payments, or business partners or inheritors who want to keep more than their share.
+Examples include those who do not want the government to learn of profits from illegal ventures or criminal acts, spouses who are contemplating divorce and intend to minimize alimony and child support payments, or business partners or inheritors who want to keep more than their share.

 Tax fraud also includes filing returns that understate tax by inflating deductions and tax credits.
 It can also include filing false returns to secure refunds.
 The IRS often issues refund checks without any verification whatsoever.
 There are numerous cases where the IRS did just that.